Double Klondike

-Double Solitaire is a two-player variant of the popular patience or solitaire card game known as Klondike.
+Double Klondike is a two-player variant of the popular solitaire card game known as Klondike.
 It is most commonly referred to as Double Solitaire, but is also sometimes known as Double Klondike.
 (This name can also refer to the single-player solitaire game Gargantua.)
 Versions for more than two players — such as Triple Solitaire or Quadruple Solitaire — are also possible.

-As the name suggests, Double Solitaire is played by two players, each using a separate standard 52-card deck (Jokers removed).
+As the name suggests, Double Klondike is played by two players, each using a separate standard 52-card deck (Jokers removed).
 For optimal play, the cards in each deck should be distinguishable — either by using different back designs or by subtle differences in font or color on the card faces.

 How to play

 Seated facing one another, each player sets up a standard Klondike layout using their own deck, with one key difference: the players share a communal foundation area located between their individual layouts.
 This shared foundation area consists of up to eight foundation piles—two for each suit, one from each deck.

 Each player plays independently according to standard Klondike rules, with the variation that the three-card draw and unlimited-pass options apply equally to both players.
 Foundations are built up in suit and ascending order (Ace to King), as in Klondike, but any player may play on any foundation pile of the appropriate suit, regardless of who started the pile or whose cards are already present in it.

 Because both players may contribute to the same foundation piles, speed can become a competitive factor.
 For example, if both players have a Two of Hearts available and one player is about to play the Ace of Hearts to begin a foundation, they must act quickly to add the Two before the other player does.
 As a result, foundation piles may contain a mixture of cards from both decks.

 The game ends when both players have no legal moves remaining.
 At that point, the cards in the foundation piles are sorted according to their deck of origin, and each player counts how many of their own cards are present.
 The player with the most cards in the foundation area is declared the winner.